julianxhokaxhiu/FFNx/README.md

 If you want to check what is going on behind the scene, or you may happen to have a crash, feel free to check the `FFNx.log` file.

 ## Join us on Discord
-If you want to join our community, you can find us on Discord: https://discord.gg/N6M6pKS
+If you want to join our community, you can find us on Discord: https://discord.gg/Urq67Uz ( remember to hit the Red Chocobo reaction! )

 ## Credits